that0n3guy/aegirimportbackups/README.txt

 How to use it
 -------------------
-1. Copy yoru backup files to your migrate directory (probably /var/aegir/tmp/migrate)
+1. Copy your backup files to your migrate directory (probably /var/aegir/tmp/migrate)

 2. Edit the script and change the variables: